learningequality/ricecooker/docs/exercises.md

-In order to set the criteria for completing exercises, you must set __exercise_data__ to equal a dict containing a mastery_model field based on the mastery models provided under `le_utils.constants.exercises`.
+In order to set the criteria for completing exercises, you must set __exercise_data__ to a dict containing a `mastery_model` field based on the mastery models provided in `le_utils.constants.exercises`.
-If no data is provided, the rice cooker will default to mastery at 3 of 5 correct.
+If no data is provided, `ricecooker` will default to mastery at 3 of 5 correct.
 For example:
 ```
 node = ExerciseNode(
     exercise_data={